ohtanim/dcs270/qiskit-cpp.md

 export CPATH="$CONDA_PREFIX/include:$CPATH"
 ```

-The following environment variables will statically link the OpenSSL 3 library in Conda (= no need to install OpenSSL 3 as a runtime dependency).
+(For QRMI) The following environment variables will statically link the OpenSSL 3 library in Conda (= no need to install OpenSSL 3 as a runtime dependency).
 If you want dynamic linking, specify only `export OPENSSL_DIR=$CONDA_PREFIX`.

 ```bash
 export OPENSSL_DIR=$HOME/barn/miniconda3